couds/react-bulma-components/documentation/docs/getting-started/3-advance-usage.md

 ### Next.js >= 9

-Next.js comes with sass transpiler enabled by default, but we need to change some configuration, to do it we need to install two modules `@zeit/next-sass` and `next-plugin-transpile-modules`
+Next.js comes with sass transpiler enabled by default, but we need to edit some configurations.
+To do that, we need to install two modules `@zeit/next-sass` and `next-plugin-transpile-modules`.

 ```js